 A company that offers tuition benefits also gains an extra advantage in the recruitment process as it offers new employees the future benefit of adding to their skills.
 Tuition benefits could also increase lifestyle as it could include for example short courses in tax, financial management or improving fitness and health.

 For many people it is important to feel that their work is meaningful and that what they do matters.
 This is sometimes difficult to measure, so employers have found it more necessary to offer accessible ways for employees to give back.
 One option is to pair your company with a nonprofit organisation to raise money within your company, or alternatively consider volunteer days where employees can give of their time to assist charitable organisations.

 This is particularly relevant right now where certain communities may be struggling to access benefits during lockdown, so an example is food parcel programs that can be managed as a collective through your company but employees can put them together from home and deliver to a central location.
 Social enrichment programs in the workplace encourage employees to participate in something meaningful, while offering professional guidance for the greater good.

 Burnham Benefits believes that with there being such a diverse range of employee life stages - some just starting out, others married with children and some nearing retirement, it is important for companies to understand the different financial stressors individuals may be facing.

 Financial wellness programs assist employees in their unique situation by offering personal financial planning, help with tuition, education seminars and loan assistance.
 This would help combat financial stress improving mental health and productivity.

 Staff Treats recognises the importance of the wellbeing of your employees, as a healthy team will be a productive and motivated workforce.
-Consider reaching out to your employees to find out what they need and start planning.
-Book your demo and find out how we can assist with the wellbeing of your team.
+Consider reaching out to your employees to find out what they need and start planning. and find out how we can assist with the wellbeing of your team.